 - Housing.
 Our program provides housing free of charge for the entire length of the eight-week program.
 We also provide pots, pans and other utensils for meal preparation.

 - Living stipend.
-FDSRP provides each student a stipend of $5,000 for the eight-week program.
+FDSRP and ORC provides each student a stipend of $5,000 for the eight-week program.

 Select program meals and social activities.
 Includes light breakfasts and lunches during workshops, weekly dinners for Talking Circle, and food, transportation and tickets for program-specific social activities.